dtw/hw-feedback/README.md

 ## Description

-Local Healthwatch (LHW) have a duty to "[obtain] the views of local people about their needs for, and their experiences of, local care services" (https://www.legislation.gov.uk/ukpga/2007/28/part/14/crossheading/local-involvement-networks)
+Local Healthwatch (LHW) have a duty to "[obtain] the views of local people about their needs for, and their experiences of, local care services". (https://www.legislation.gov.uk/ukpga/2007/28/part/14/crossheading/local-involvement-networks)

 This plugin was created to facilitate that process.
 It adds support for managing and displaying Health and Social Care services in WordPress and allows anonymous/public users to "rate and review" these services.